geo-ant/varpro/README.md

 ### Fit Statistics

-Additionally to the `fit` member function, the `LevMarSolver` also provides a `fit_with_statistics` function that calculates some additional statistical information after the fit has finished.
+Additionally to the `fit` member function, the `LevMarSolver` also provides a `fit_with_statistics` function that calculates useful additional statistical information after the fit has finished.

 ### Global Fitting of Multiple Right Hand Sides